Are you planning to move to London? What is it like to live in London?

 I mainly hang out with locals, but this is primarily because my husband is British, and his friends became mine (at least that’s what I think ☺).
 I also made a lot of friends through work, which helped a lot!

 14. Where is your favorite place in London to hang out with friends?

 It is a difficult question to answer as I have so many: Chiswick, East Dulwich, and Marylebone, to name a few.

 What is essential to know is that ‘real’ Londoners do not live in the central neighborhoods, so if you want to meet some, you will have to go at least in Zone 2 or 3.

-If you decide to move to London and live in the very central and popular area, chances are all your neighbors will be foreigners.
+If you decide to move to London and live in a very central and popular area, chances are all your neighbors will be foreigners.